GA-SF-ADI/adi-2-resources/week-4-databases/17-tuesday-cursors/lessons/sqlite-in-android/readme.md

 In it, we define two static member variables - the database's name and version.
 It's good to have the database's name in one place, at the top of the class, and the constructor is calling the superclass's constructor, using the database name and version we just defined:

+> Instructor Note: Students be given the option to follow along and do this on their machine as they will use this code in the final activity.

 ```java
 public class DatabaseHelper extends SQLiteOpenHelper {